tajo/ladle/packages/website/blog/2022-03-15-introducing-ladle.md

 ## Conclusion 🔮

 The new set of web tools is coming and brings huge performance wins.
 Ladle is using them to provide a significantly faster environment for developing, sharing and testing your React components.
-Are you ready to [give it a try](/docs)?
+Are you ready to [give it a try](/docs/setup)?
+Also, check our [GitHub](https://github.com/tajo/ladle) and give us ⭐.

 ```bash
 mkdir my-ladle